easeaico/pulse-go/docs/Methodology/TissueMethodology.md

 |Lactate To ATP                                 |1/36                      |
 |Acetoacetate To ATP                            |1/24                      |

-The substance to ATP ratios are used to determine the consumption and production rates in the tissues, given in units of moles per time in Table 2.
+The substance to ATP ratios are used to determine the consumption and production rates in the tissues, given in units of moles per time in @tableref {TissueConsumptionEquations}.
 <br><center>
-*Table 2.
-The equations for nutrient and gas consumption/production are displayed for the following metabolic substances: glucose, lipids, acetoacetic acid, lactic acid, oxygen, and carbon dioxide.*
+*@tabledef {TissueConsumptionEquations} The equations for nutrient and gas consumption/production are displayed for the following metabolic substances: glucose, lipids, acetoacetic acid, lactic acid, oxygen, and carbon dioxide.*
 </center>
 | Substance | Consumption | Production | Tissues |